57 The Summer of 1966

 An early evening stroll up Romany Road led to a trudge in the freshly excavated trenches that had been dug in preparation for the foundations of the new Catholic school.

 It was on Woodchurch Crescent one evening that I and other strays got roped into playing cricket with the Tully family; Danny, Stephen and a couple of adult relations, who set up stumps near the Sturry Way/ Romany Road junction.
 Delegated to a distant fielding position down by the swings, my part was entirely peripheral, as between fleeting moments of involvement there were long spells of tedium.
-By the time night closed in I’d had enough of being a mug, and slipped away in the darkness.
+By the time night closed in I’d had enough and slipped away in the darkness.

 Paul Parker's house at 7 Wingham Close